Wrongful Death Lawsuit Brought Against the Federal Government after DEA Agent Killed California Man

 The question of whether the government is responsible for the death in the Studio City, California parking lot is one that will be decided by a jury in upcoming weeks as both sides present their evidence about whether the DEA officer’s conduct was justified or whether the government should be liable for unreasonably negligent conduct that led to the death of a young man.

-If you would like to request one of these free resources, or to speak with a California wrongful death lawyer, feel free to call 866-981-5596.
+If you would like to speak with a California wrongful death lawyer, feel free to call 866-981-5596.